This post contains affiliate links. I may receive a commission if you click a link and purchase a product I recommend.

 I recommend using an IPA or pale ale as your beer of choice.
 There are a lot of strong competing flavors and spices so your ale needs to stand on its own.
 Add all marinade ingredients in a blender or whisk vigorously in a bowl until combined.

 Marinate steaks in a large plastic ziplock bag for 8-24 hours in the fridge.
-24 hours yields the best result as it tenderizes the steaks and infuses with the most flavor.
-The olive oil may start to solidify after several hours at a cold temperature.
+24 hours yields the best result as it tenderizes the steaks and infuses it with the most flavor.
+The olive oil may start to solidify after several hours at fridge temps.
 This is normal and should not be cause for concern.